South American cricket team in England in 1932: First-class matches

 The team played six first-class matches, and a seventh against Worcestershire was abandoned without any play.

-They beat an under-strength Oxford University by 10 wickets after Marshal scored 153 and Ferguson 85, and Dennet Ayling took 10 wickets in the match for 87 runs.
+They beat an under-strength Oxford University by 10 wickets after Marshal scored 153, Ferguson 85, and Dennet Ayling took 10 wickets in the match for 87 runs.

 Leicestershire then won the second first-class game rather easily by an innings and 33 runs, with the South American batting unreliable in both innings in a match affected by heavy showers.
-The Army also beat the touring side after a South American first innings of 303 in which Stuart scored 133 was followed by a second innings batting collapse.
+The Army also beat the touring side after a South American first innings of 303, in which Stuart scored 133, was followed by a second innings batting collapse.

 The match against Sir Julien Cahn's XI produced a remarkable victory for the South Americans.
 Cahn's XI made 413 in the first innings, largely due to 251 for Denys Morkel, the South African Test player, made in four hours.
 The South Americans responded with a century opening stand between Jackson and Dennet Ayling and totalled 338.
 The Ayling brothers then each took five wickets as Cahn's XI were all out for 150 and Dennet Ayling, with an unbeaten 86, took the touring side to victory by five wickets, sharing another century opening stand with Jackson.

 The match with Sussex was affected by rain and left drawn.
 Knox made an unbeaten 110, batting at No 9 in the South American innings.
 The final match of the tour was a heavy defeat to Scotland by eight wickets.